RedKenrok/node-audiorecorder/README.md

   // Following options only when program is `rec` or `sox`.
   silence: 2,         // Duration of silence in seconds before it stops recording.
-  thresholdStart: 0.5,  // Silence threshold to start recording, overrides threshold.
+  thresholdStart: 0.5,  // Silence threshold to start recording.
-  thresholdStop: 0.5,   // Silence threshold to stop recording, overrides threshold.
+  thresholdStop: 0.5,   // Silence threshold to stop recording.
 };
 // Optional parameter intended for debugging.
 // The object has to implement a log and warn function.